Sponsored

 Laura E. Enriquez (Author)Laura E. Enriquez is Associate Professor of Chicano/Latino Studies and Associate Director of the Center for Liberation, Anti-racism, and Belonging (C-LAB) at The University of California, Irvine.
 She is the author of the award-winning book, Of Love and Papers: How Immigration Policy Affects Romance and Family.
 Cecilia Ayón (Author)

-Cecilia Ayón is Professor at the School of Public Policy at The University of California, Riverside.
+Cecilia Ayón is Professor of Public Policy at The University of California, Riverside.
 Jennifer R. Nájera (Author)

-Annie Ro is Associate Professor at The University of California, Irvine Program in Public Health.
+Annie Ro is Associate Professor of Health, Society, and Behavior at The University of California, Irvine.
 Zulema Valdez (Author)

-Zulema Valdez is Associate Vice Chancellor for Equity, Justice and Inclusive Excellence (EJIE) at The University of California, Merced.
+Zulema Valdez is Professor of Sociology at The University of California, Merced.
 She is the author of The New Entrepreneurs: How Race, Class, and Gender Shape American Enterprise.

 Suggested Age: 22 Years and Up